Why Faith Grows Small, Not Big

 And faith was never meant to be something we watch.
 It was always, by design, meant to be something we learn together.

-Luke describes the rhythm of the first church like this: “They devoted themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer” (Acts 2:42).
+Luke describes the rhythm of the first Church (i.e., believers in the world) like this: “They devoted themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer” (Acts 2:42).

 Fellowship.